wormhole-foundation/docs.wormhole.com/docs/quick-start/automatic-relayer.md

 ## Receiving a message

-In order to receive a message using the `Automatic Relayer`, the target contract must implement the [IWormholeReceiver](https://github.com/wormhole-foundation/wormhole-relayer-solidity-sdk/blob/main/src/interfaces/IWormholeReceiver.sol) interface.
+To receive a message using the `Automatic Relayer` feature, the target contract must implement the [IWormholeReceiver](https://github.com/wormhole-foundation/wormhole-relayer-solidity-sdk/blob/main/src/interfaces/IWormholeReceiver.sol) interface.

 ```solidity
 function receiveWormholeMessages(